 - Display existing groups to find the appropriate group for the files.

-Group entries determine which group should own shared resources, such as www-data for web content.
+Group entries determine which group should own shared resources, such as ops for team-owned content.

 - Check the current ownership of a specific file or directory.